Health equity: Spatial disparities in health

 China experienced a serious decrease in spatial health equity following the Chinese economic revolution in the 1980s as a result of the degradation of the Cooperative Medical System (CMS).
 The CMS provided an infrastructure for the delivery of healthcare to rural locations, as well as a framework to provide funding based upon communal contributions and government subsidies.
 In its absence, there was a significant decrease in the quantity of healthcare professionals (35.9%), as well as functioning clinics (from 71% to 55% of villages over 14 years) in rural areas, resulting in inequitable healthcare for rural populations.
 The significant poverty experienced by rural workers (some earning less than US$1 per day) further limits access to healthcare, and results in malnutrition and poor general hygiene, compounding the loss of healthcare resources.
+It is important to also note what rural areas are composed of.
+There are many rural counties that have disproportionate rates of minorities living there, a link between the racial issue at play and that of regional status.
 The loss of the CMS has had noticeable impacts on life expectancy, with rural regions such as areas of Western China experiencing significantly lower life expectancies.

 Similarly, populations in rural Tajikistan experience spatial health inequities.
-A study by Jane Falkingham noted that physical access to healthcare was one of the primary factors influencing quality of maternal healthcare.
+A study by Jane Falkingham of the University of Southampton noted that physical access to healthcare was one of the primary factors influencing quality of maternal healthcare.
 Further, many women in rural areas of the country did not have adequate access to healthcare resources, resulting in poor maternal and neonatal care.
 These rural women were, for instance, far more likely to give birth in their homes without medical oversight.